 7. Maria Taylor

-Name | Maria Taylor |
+Full Name | Suzette Maria Taylor |

-Date of birth | May 12, 1987 |
+Date of Birth | May 12, 1987 |

-Place of birth | Alpharetta, Georgia, US |
+Place of Birth | Alpharetta, Georgia, U.S. |

 Maria Taylor, 6-feet-2, attended the University of Georgia, where she played basketball and volleyball and earned a degree in broadcast journalism.
 Later in life, she went to school to acquire a Master’s degree in Business Administration.
 SEC Nation, co-hosted by her and Tim Tebow, was shown on the SEC Network not long after.
 She is presently a college football, basketball, and volleyball commentator for the SEC and ESPN.